A Weekend in Paris

 Other activities:

-- Seine river cruise (especially late afternoon or evening)
+- Seine river cruise (especially in the evening)

-Finally, walk along the stunning Champs-ĂlysĂ©es boulevard, ending at the Arc de Triomphe.
-Climbing to the top provides one of the best viewpoints in Paris.
+Finally, take a walk along the iconic Champs-Élysées boulevard, ending at the towering Arc de Triomphe.
+Climbing to the top provides one of the best viewpoints in Paris!

 Other activities:

-- Shopping (from large, modern shopping centres to independent boutiques)
+- Shopping (from large shopping centres to independent stores)

-Use your final afternoon to revisit favourite spots from the previous days or explore the city freely.
-Paris is perfect for unplanned exploration, especially in central areas!
+You can use your final afternoon to revisit any memorable spots from the previous days or feel free to explore the city yourself further.
+Paris is perfect for unplanned exploration and has lots to offer!

 Other activities: